 The only hard requirement is a running MySQL DB server.
-We recommand a recent version of MariaDB or the MySQL community server.
+We recommend a recent version of MariaDB or the MySQL community server.

 We currently use MariaDB 10.3, here is the official installation guide on the MariaDB website.

-Simply enter there your system specifications and follow the detailed instructions.
+Double check that the system specifications are OK and follow the detailed instructions.

 Install MySQL 5.6 official community release repository.